 Why did I create this personal finance site?

-Most FIRE bloggers aren’t practitioners of finance and only rehash the same generic advice given basically everywhere else and their sole purpose is to push affiliate sales.
+Most finance writers aren’t practitioners of finance and only rehash the same generic advice given basically everywhere else and their sole purpose is to push affiliate sales.
 They have basically three types of categories:

-1. A personal account of getting out of debt and/or their personal journey to the FIRE path.
+- A personal account of getting out of debt and/or their personal journey to the FI path.

 Most of their very general material reads like a Suze Orman book who tells you are going to become a millionaire if all you do is skip drinking coffee every morning.
 No, you won’t, because the assumptions are ridiculously improbable with the time frame and the returns required.
 Heck, you might as well stop eating out!
 Hey, take the bus to work!
 I know, live like a hermit without spending any money on life’s pleasures or conveniences at all and you’ll die a multi-millionaire!
 Fun!

 Suggestions like these are really thinking small.
 Seriously, a $3 coffee is only $1095 a year.
-You could instead buy a cheaper car for $17,000 instead of a $30,000 one and save $13,000.
+You could instead lease or buy a cheaper car for $17,000 instead of a $30,000 one and save $13,000.
 And if a coffee gives you a small amount of enjoyment out of life, why not indulge a little bit?
 The focus should be on increasing your income and saving multiples more on big purchase items.

 On the same blog he talks about how he bought a tech stock in 1999 for a few thousand and it turned into over a hundred thousand dollars within a few months.
 Great, let me fire up my time machine.

 These stories don’t help you because there is nothing actionable in them.

-Where are the Japanese and European FIRE bloggers?
+Where are the Japanese and European FI bloggers?